RIOT's modular default IP network stack. More...

 Modules section above.

-From the application layer the Generic (GNRC) network stack can be accessed through the Sock API, while the interface to the Network Device Driver API is defined by the Adaption layer for GNRC on top of Netdev.
+From the application layer the Generic (GNRC) network stack can be accessed through the Sock API, while the interface to the Netdev - Network Device Driver API is defined by the Network interface API.

 Each layer of the network stack runs in its own thread and each lower layer thread has a higher priority than any upper layer thread.
 In this regard, the thread of the MAC layer implementation has the highest priority and threads on the application layer have the lowest priority.
 The communication between threads is handled by the kernel's Messaging / IPC functionality and by the GNRC communication interface.
 Most of the times IPC will take place between threads of neighboring layers for packets that traverse the network stack up or down.